wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [302]

-6 For it had happened that the great Sanhedrim , in their wisdom , had sent out Henry , surnamed Clay , and Russell , two wise men , called , in the vernacular tongue , commissioners , to join themselves with Bayard and Gallatin , who were sent before them , to try and make peace :
+6 For it had happened that the great Sanhedrim , in their wisdom , had sent out Henry , sur-named Clay , and Russell , two wise men , called , in the vernacular tongue , commissioners , to join themselves with Bayard and Gallatin , who were sent before them , to try and make peace :

 7 For the voice of the people of Columbia had spoken peace from the beginning ; they wished war might cease , and that the breach between the nations might be healed.